The Language of Sound music theory books

 Tired of fighting with your fellow band members because you don’t understand each other’s instruments?
-Do you find yourself soloing not really knowing if what you’re playing is ‘right’?
+Do you find yourself soloing and not really knowing if what you’re playing is ‘right’?
 Do you wish you understood what you were playing so you could take your skills to the next level?

 Music Theory: The Language of Sound, reveals the secrets of the guitar and bass guitar.
 It can be scary to get into music theory for a guitarist or bassist but this is a great place to start.
 You will never need another chord book or theory book again.
-The Language of Sound teaches you how to build chords from the root and play melodies in any Key.
+Music Theory: The Language of Sound teaches you how to build chords from the root and play melodies in any Key.
 The graphics tie the fretboards of a guitar and bass guitar to the piano keyboard and sheet music, making it a valuable tool not just for guitarists and bassists but for every member in a band.

 What is in the books?